Goals

 The BRA management committee consists of:

-Secretary Amanda Louw
+Chair Amanda Louw

-Marketing/Aesthetics/Signage Genevieve Melville
+Communications Genevieve Melville

-Environment and Conservation Christa le Roux
+Wildlife & Environment Christa le Roux

-Functions Sue Clifton
+Events Sue Clifton

 The BRA works in close cooperation with the other local residents and ratepayers associations, namely the Lake Brenton Residents Association, the Belvidere Home Owners Association and the Western Heads Goukamma Conservancy.